cdf1982/cdf1982.github.io/privacy/glancecam_terms_of_service.md

 Subscriptions automatically renew unless canceled at least 24 hours before the end of the current period.
 Your account will be charged for renewal within 24 hours prior to the end of the current period.
 You can manage and cancel your subscriptions by going to your account settings on the App Store after purchase.

 All purchases are final.
 I cannot issue refunds for purchases charged by Apple to your Apple ID.

+GlanceCam for Mac and GlanceCam Pro purchases / subscriptions do only include the macOS version of the app, written in Cocoa specifically for the Mac; possible future versions, if ever released, of GlanceCam developed from the ground up for different platforms (iOS, iPadOS, watchOS, tvOS, etc.) will require separate purchases / subscriptions that were and are not included with any purchase of the stand-alone Mac version.
 <br>
 <br>
 <br>